The Challenge: Uncontrolled AI Usage Threatening Student Privacy

 The Solution: Areebi Deployment with FERPA-Specific Governance

-Results: Complete FERPA Compliance Across All Campuses
+Design Targets: FERPA Compliance Coverage Across All Campuses

 Stay ahead of AI governance